corintxt/crypto-gender-investigation/notes.md

 * Also: some projects are set up as users (Monero) not orgs.

 ---
+## References

 * As [GitHub notes](https://help.github.com/en/articles/viewing-contribution-activity-in-a-repository), you can only access the top 100 contributors to a repo.
 For most cryptocurrency projects this is all contributors, but for some (e.g. bitcoin with 600) it is only a fraction.
 * The repositories scraped don't necessarily represent the entire codebase of the proejcts.
 Some projcects (like EOS) only put a subset of open source elements on their public GitHub.
+* [Ars Technica](https://arstechnica.com/information-technology/2016/02/data-analysis-of-github-contributions-reveals-unexpected-gender-bias/) - Women more likely to have commits accepted.
+* [WIRED](https://www.wired.com/2017/06/diversity-open-source-even-worse-tech-overall/) - Diversity in open source worse than in tech overall.